yubik-studio/yubik-studio.github.io/README.md

 SCA served as the U.S. host for cross-functional project teams managed from Tokyo, and for synergy products combining Music, Pictures, Electronics and Computer Entertainment.

   - Manager of Business Planning, e-Platform Technologies, the New York branch of Sony’s Network Applications and Content Services Group in Tokyo.
     - Brought together Memory Stick, Vaio, Clié (handhelds), Sony Music, Sony Pictures and others for the development of synergy product concepts.
-Performed market analysis for SCA Corporate Development.
+Performed market analysis for SCA Corporate Development.  <br><br>

   - Manager of Technology (digital rights management architect) for a new payment system planned as a joint venture with a major U.S. financial services partner and scoped at $500M.